JohnnyLiang-OTU/youtube_playlist_recorder/README.md

 The code helps me solve this issue by recording the IDs and Titles of the videos and store them in json format.<br>
 ![alt text](record_playlist_example.png "recorded code")<br>
 ![alt text](recorded_json_example.png "json obj")<br>
-If the case arises that a video is privated or deleted:<br>
+If the case arises that a video is privated or deleted:
-&emsp;The code helps me compare the recorded IDs and Titles of the playlists to the current one, and point out which one has been deleted or privated.
+- The code helps me compare the recorded IDs and Titles of the playlists to the current one, and point out which one has been deleted or privated.<br>
 ![alt text](found_video.png "found match")<br>

 # Installation